Themes

 • Marc Journeault

-Ph.D., CPA, MBA Full Professor, co-chair of Axis 2 - Planning optimization
+Ph.D., CPA, MBA Full Professor, co-chair of Axis 2 - Organizational practices and progress indicators

 • Mathias Glaus